mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 1. `requires_grad`: Should we track operations on this tensor?
 This is usually true for a trainable parameter.

-2. `_parents`: THe tensors which were inputs to the operation that created this tensor.
+2. `_parents`: The tensors which were inputs to the operation that created this tensor.

 3. `_grad_fn`: A closure that, given the upstream gradient, pushes gradients to the parents.